 Safety

-Mgahinga Gorilla National Park is, in our view, a safe and secure park to visit.
-Crime is very rare in any of the Ugandan parks and reserves and your guide will always keep you safe.
-To get up-to-date information about general safety in Uganda, please check the government travel advisories (see the ‘Safety & Security – Uganda’ link below).
+Mgahinga Gorilla National Park is a safe and secure park to visit, in our opinion.
+Crime is very rare in any of the Ugandan parks and reserves, and your guide will look out for your safety.
+For up-to-date information about safety in Uganda, please check the government travel advisories (see the ‘Governments’ Travel Advice for Uganda’ link below).

 Malaria & Vaccinations

-It is smart to protect yourself from the risk of malaria by taking antimalarial medicine.
+Mgahinga is at too high an altitude for malaria to be a real concern, but you need to pass through parts of Uganda where the malaria risk is higher in order to get there.
+So it’s a good idea to take antimalarial medicine as protection.
 Additionally, using mosquito repellent (those containing DEET are most effective) and covering up in the evening also help.
-Also seek advice from your local doctor or travel clinic about recommended vaccinations.
+Seek advice from your local doctor or travel clinic about recommended vaccinations.

 Gorilla Trekking

-As long as you follow your guide’s directions, gorilla trekking is very safe.
-Gorillas are often referred to as gentle giants and incidents with visitors are almost unheard of.
-However, we recommend you take the time to read ‘Gorilla Trekking Safety Precautions' below.
+As long as you follow your guide’s instructions, gorilla trekking is very safe.
+Gorillas are often referred to as ‘gentle giants’ and incidents with visitors are almost unheard of.
+However, we recommend you take the time to read the ‘Gorilla Trekking Safety Precautions’ below.